 Chloe’s first robot was Slowpoke, and later “Not-So-Slowpoke”, an all mechanical robot, that (according to Chloe) would simply drop out of the end of mazes when done.

 Chloe enjoys building robots from junk, and uses materials like broken CD/DVDs (as mentioned above), credit cards and other stuff.
 As you may know, we really like robots built from junk on OrionRobots.
 She also likes to decorate her robots, an area that was mostly lacking in many MicroMouse robots.
 Although we like to see the guts of a robot, a little bit of presentation and not taking it too seriously also help.

-At the time of writing, Chloe is now getting on with her GCSE’s.
 There is a robotics club, and she is trying to start a separate MicroMouse robots club at the school too.
 She has been able to use a well kitted out DT lab at school with plastic moulding, laser cutters as well as simpler hand tools, and also borrow tools or materials from her Dad’s robot building kit, although that is going to be on the terms that she uses it safely, looks after it and returns them I suspect.

 Both Chloe and Shannon clearly knew their stuff.
 They both conveyed the message that it would be good to see more girls in the show, and even more contenders in their age group who are not school affiliated.
 If you are able to build robots, now is a good time to start reading up about MicroMouse and preparing your maze running robots for the next event.